 - a.
-The 'No Extraction' and 'No Disturbance Archaeological Site' areas located in the central quarry area shall not be extracted or disturbed (see Archaeology notes on Page 3). b.
-Through final rehabilitation, the protection of these areas will result in the creation of three islands with vertical faces (see - side-slope condition 3 on Page 5) that will be surrounded by a lake with a water depth of 7 to 11m. - to establish Grassland/Prairie Habitat early in the life of the quarry operation.
-See Species Planting List on this page. - d.
-These areas will be managed and maintained using grassland/prairie habitat best management practices to ensure that these communities are mature and self-sustaining prior to final quarry rehabilitation. - e.
-All rehabilitation activities in these areas shall be in accordance with the required Archaeological protection measures outlined on Page 3.
+The 'No Extraction' and 'No Disturbance Archaeological Site' areas located in the central quarry area shall not be extracted or disturbed (see Archaeology notes on Page 3). - condition 3 on Page 5) that will be surrounded by a lake with a water depth of 7 to 11m. c.
+As part of site preparation activities in Phase 1a, these areas will be tilled and seeded with a grassland/prairie habitat seed mix to - establish Grassland/Prairie Habitat early in the life of the quarry operation.
+See Species Planting List on this page. d.
+These areas will be managed and maintained using grassland/prairie habitat best management practices to ensure that these - communities are mature and self-sustaining prior to final quarry rehabilitation. - e.
+All rehabilitation activities in these areas shall be in accordance with the required Archaeological protection measures outlined on